-A continuation of our ‘Start your Own Business‘ series, In an extract from his book in Sunday Business Post 25/4/2010, Starting a Business in Ireland, Brian O’Kane continues on with advice on how Lenders and how they asses the worth of your Business Plan.
+A continuation of our ‘Start your Own Business‘ series, In an extract from his book in Sunday Business Post 25/4/2010, Starting a Business in Ireland, Brian O’Kane continues on with advice on how Lenders and how they assess the worth of your Business Plan.

 How a financier reads a business plan